Michigan mechanic license and insurance requirements

 Michigan mechanic license test

 You must pre-register for Michigan mechanic’s tests in each certification category you intend to apply for.
-You’ll need to create an account online in order to pre-register, which costs $6 per test.
-The state offers a Michigan mechanic license study guide to assist applicants in preparing for these tests.5
+You’ll need to create an account online to pre-register, which costs $6 per test.

 You may take your test(s) at any Secretary of State office in the state within 60 days of pre-registering.
+Automotive schools also provide testing for their students.
 Tests are administered electronically via touch screen kiosks.
 Bring a printed copy of your mechanic payment receipt with your test ID number along with a driver’s license or state ID.

-Most tests feature a multiple-choice format with 55 questions.
-You must achieve a score of 65 percent or higher in order to pass.
 The kiosk will display your pass/fail results on the screen.
-The test uses a “Quick Pass” system, which means that the test ends as soon as you receive the required minimum score to pass.
+The certification exams use a “Quick Pass” system, which means that the test ends as soon as you receive the required minimum score to pass.

 If you fail the test, you may re-register and take it another day.
 You must pay the $6 test fee for each retake test.